ScJa/ercfund/README.md

 - FundWallet.sol

 #### Fund
 The fund is the connection piece between all of the classes.
-It implements the core functionality of a hedge fund.
+It implements the core functionality of a investment fund.
 The fund can manage an arbitrary number of wallets and can send Ether or ERC20-compatible tokens from these wallets.

 Additionally the fund lets interested individuals purchase and sell "shares" of the fund in the form of a FundToken.
 These tokens are dynamically created and burned based on the current price of the fund and fees of the fund.
 This price should be continously updated by the fund operators.